The b-functions of semi-invariants of quivers: b-functions

-\begin{notation} Hence we will also call the polynomial $b(s)$ in (\ref{eq:good}) the $b$-function of $f$, and use the same notation $b_f(s)$ or $b(s)$, which, by the theorem above, is unambiguous up to a constant factor. \end{notation}

-We call $(G,V)$ a prehomogeneous vector space, if $V$ has a dense open orbit $\orb$, i.e. $\overline{\orb}=V$.
-A typical example is when we have finitely many orbits.
+We call $(G,V)$ a \textit{prehomogeneous vector space}, if $V$ has a dense open orbit $\orb$, i.e. $\overline{\orb}=V$.
 By a standard result (cf. \cite{preh}), $(G,V)$ is prehomogeneous iff all weight multiplicities of the ring of semi-invariants are at most $1$.